 - Breaking and entering an unattended vehicle and driving it away by hot-wiring;

-- When someone steals a car that was temporarily entrusted to him/her as part of their employment (for example, a valet or chauffeur);
+- When you steal a car that was temporarily entrusted to you as part of your employment (for example, a valet or chauffeur);

 - When someone who has access to the keys steals the car (such as the owner’s child or friend);